 A physical or virtual server active on one or more containers is a slave.
 In the node is the runtime environment of the containers.
 The so-called kubelet is also active, a component that allows communication with the teacher.
 Additionally, this service starts and stops the containers.
 With the advisor service, the kubelet records the use of resources, which is very interesting for analysis.
 Finally, the node contains the Kube-proxy implementation, which takes care of system load balancing and enables network connections via TCP or other protocols.

 The teacher is also a servant.
-To guarantee the control and supervision of the nodes, the controller manager runs on the master, a component that, in turn, brings together several processes:
+To guarantee the control and supervision of the nodes, the controller manager runs on the master, a component that, brings together several processes:

 The node controller monitors the nodes and reacts in case of failures.

 The endpoint controller takes care of the endpoint object, responsible for connecting pods and services.

 The service account and token handlers control the namespace and generate tokens for API access.